Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 Now that you know how Putler helps you segment customers based on different parameters (easily), here are some ways you can actually use the customer segments.

-Send out targeted emails based on Customer’s shopping behavior
+Send out targeted emails based on customer’s shopping behavior

 For this, we will use Putler’s RFM segmentation.
-The reason being, RFM segments customers based on their buying behavior.
+The reason being – RFM segments customers based on their buying behavior.

 You could send out multiple targeted emails like:

-• Send out time-limited discount coupons for people who are in the hibernating segment and tempt them to make a purchase
+- Send out time-limited discount coupons for people who are in the hibernating segment and tempt them to make a purchase

-• Build better customer relationship with your loyal, champion segment.
+- Build better customer relationship with your loyal, champion segment.

 Collect feedback

-• Refunded customers – For this, go to Putler’s Sales dashboard and select the Status filter as Refund.
+- Refunded customers – For this, go to Putler’s Sales dashboard and select the Status filter as Refund.
 Send them an email asking them about the reason for the refund.
 Hear out their concerns and find a way to address them.

 Convert lost leads

-By lost leads, I mean customers whose subscription has gone in the Failed state.
+By lost leads, I mean customers whose subscription has gone into the Failed state.
 You can find this segment within the Transactions Dashboard and select the Status filter to Failed.
 You can send them the steps to reinitiate their subscription and in the bargain close some more sales.

 Run festive discounts